How to get a door ding repair without expensive paint, or leaving it for days at a body shop.

 Sheila did get her dent fixed and she was so happy she left a review online.
 But she still parks far away when she can.

-A small ding which can be covered by a 25 cent piece will cost $75.
+A small ding which can be covered by a 25 cent piece* can be as low as $125.
 This applies to many dents but there are other factors when estimating: